 - For clients who own a business, tax reform has created some opportunities surrounding pass-through income from the client’s business to their personal return.
 Accelerating or deferring business expenses presents another solid planning opportunity for these clients.

-This is a comprehensive checklist of the types of year-end planning issues that advisors should be discussing with their clients to ensure they maximize cash flow and tax opportunities in the current year and beyond.
+This is a comprehensive checklist of the types of year-end planning issues that advisors should be discussing with their clients to ensure they consider and take advantage of opportunities in the current year and beyond.